Drinking Water Quality: What You Need to Know

 You often hear that you need to drink eight 8-ounce glasses of water each day.
 The Institute of Medicine's Food and Nutrition Board recommended that women actually need 91 ounces of water daily, and men need 125 ounces.

 It is a good idea to track how much water you drink for a few days just to get a feel for the amount needed.
-You can get enough water each day by drinking water and consuming fluids like soup and drinks, along with lots of vegetables, which contain water.
+You can get enough water each day by drinking water and consuming fluids like soup and drinks, along with lots of fruits and vegetables, which contain water.
 Keep in mind that if you’re going to do something strenuous, like playing sports or running, you'll need extra water before, during, and after.

 Water Quality: Is Tap Water Safe?